Wavelogix/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Code/Demo Review Template

-Copy the code block and paste it to the end of the PR URL:
+Copy the code block, paste it to the end of the PR URL, and hit enter:

 ```append-to-url
 ?expand=1&template=code-demo.md